Mikeecee1/Team1_Hackathon/README.md

 ### Business Requirement 1: Identify at-risk customers

-We will utilise predictive visualisations of churn likelihood to identify high-risk customers, enabling early intervention and a deeper understanding of the drivers of churn.

-- **Churn Probability Heatmap:** Visual representation of customer risk scores across different segments
+We use cleaned and transformed customer data to identify factors linked to churn, helping to highlight at-risk customers and inform retention strategies.

-- **Customer Risk Dashboard:** Interactive filters to identify high-risk customers by demographics and behavior
+- **Customer churn Dashboard:** Interactive filters to identify high-risk customers by demographics and behavior
-- **Churn Prediction Model Results:** Confusion matrix and ROC curves to validate model performance

 ### Business Requirement 2: Understand churn factors